Budburst & Spring Plantings

 The arrival of Spring at the winery coincides with the grape vine cycle known as 'Budburst'.
 Towards the end of August and early September our vines wake from winter dormancy to begin a new growing season.
 Over October and November the vines flower, producing a beautiful smell across the vineyard and then produce tiny bunches.
 By late November, the fruit sets.

 Out in the vineyard there's quite a bit of "spring action" going on too with signs of budburst and foliage development in most blocks now.
-Meanwhile, in the Old Lands and Eighty Acres blocks, work is proceeding for the planting of new baby vines (known as rootlings).
-There’s a fair amount of work in this; first the rows must be ripped and mounded.
+Spring is also the time for any new work for the planting of new baby vines (known as rootlings).
+There’s a fair amount of work involved; first the rows must be ripped and mounded.
 Next, end posts for the trellis wires are positioned followed by location of intermediate posts along the rows.
 The actual planting has to be done by hand; each little rootling paced carefully into pre-prepared holes.
 The young vines will then have to be carefully nurtured for some 3 -4 years before we are able to pick our first crop.

 Throughout spring, grape growers nervously monitor weather conditions; searching for any sign of danger from their common enemy; the spring frost.
 Frosts not only pose a risk to the current season’s crop, but due to the perennial nature of grapevines, can also influence the productivity of vines for several seasons into the future!